Introduction to MySQL REVOKE

 SHOW GRANTS;

-Thus we saw examples to revoke privileges from a particular user at different levels.
+Thus we saw examples of revoking privileges from a particular user at different levels.

 Conclusion

-As discussed, the REVOKE function is used to take back any granted privileges for a particular user or user list.
-This function retains the user details row in the system table, but removes all access privileges from the user.
+As discussed, users utilize the REVOKE function to retract any previously granted privileges for a specific user or a list of users.
+This function retains the user details row in the system table but removes all access privileges from the user.
 The REVOKE function returns constant output if executed successfully.
-The three levels of REVOKE function are individual privileges, ALL privileges at once and the proxy privileges entitled to any user.
-The same function can also remove EXECUTE privilege from any stored function or procedure.
+The REVOKE function has three levels: individual privileges, revoking ALL privileges at once, and revoking the proxy privileges entitled to any user.
+The same function can remove EXECUTE privilege from any stored function or procedure.

 Recommended Article